-The International Monetary Theory and Policy Field of Study requires 4.5 credits.
-If you pass the E201 Equivalency Exam, which waives the course, E201, you are still required to complete the field with 4.5 credits.
+The International Monetary Theory and Policy Field of Study requires 4.5 credits even if you pass the E201: Introduction to Economic Theory Equivalency Exam.

 Review the Special Note below regarding the three Economics Fields of Study.

 As a reminder, please note:

 Faculty Supervising this Field of Study: Professor Michael W. Klein

 - A course may be counted for credit in only one Field of Study.

 - In those cases where a course is listed in more than one Field of Study, the student may choose the Field of Study in which it is to be credited.

 - Courses, however, may be used to meet both Divisional Breadth requirements and Field of Study requirements simultaneously.

 Special Note regarding the three Economics Fields of Study